When shopping for car insurance, there are two main costs to be aware of: policy premium and deductibles.

-What is an insurance deductible?
+What is an auto insurance deductible?

 What types of car insurance deductibles are there?

-What’s the average car insurance deductible?
+What is the average car insurance deductible?

 What you end up with will depend on how much you have budgeted to spend on car insurance each month and how much you can afford to pay out of pocket if you end up needing repairs.
 Generally, the lower the deductible, the higher your insurance premium.
 It is important to consider your overall financial health when choosing a deductible.

 Factors to consider when choosing a car insurance deductible